Setting Personal Goals

 Before making any personal goals, your first step should be investing the time in finding yourself — understanding what increases your feelings of self worth and learning how to make decisions accordingly.

-Set goals in line with your life vision
+Set personal goals in line with your life vision

 After working through your personal growth plan, you’ll have crafted a clear purpose and you’ll understand how each area of your life (from health and relationships to career and finances) contributes to this vision.